-After a lovely warm end to September the first few days of October have continued settled with some warm sunshine.
-It will not however be long before another change in the weather with more Atlantic storms bringing in strong winds & rain which will not help tidying up in the garden.The warm damp weather has delayed the onset of Autumn and in sheltered places there are still quite a lot of green leaves on the trees.
+After the lovely hot weather of mid September the rest of the month became much cooler & wetter.
+Disappointingly the first few days of October have brought us the after effects of Hurricane Lorenzo with storm force winds & deluges of rain.
+It will not however be long before another change in the weather with more Atlantic storms bringing in strong winds & rain.
+These weather patterns interspersed with some warm sunny periods will not help with keeping the garden tidy.
 Seasonal confusion is affecting both wild and cultivated plants and most gardeners will notice a second growth on shrubs such as Magnolias.
-It has also allowed those not at work to enjoy some extra days relaxing in the garden actively or passively just sitting on a lounger soaking up the sun !

 October generally is a month full of opportunites whether it be to plant prune pick or tidy up ahead of the Winter.Here are some suggestions for jobs to be done before the end of the month.